+Fiscal Impact:

-Fiscal Impact: Our quarterly measure of fiscal impact shows how much federal, state, and local government taxes and spending added to or subtracted from the overall pace of economic growth.
-A positive number indicates that government policy has been stimulative; a negative number indicates restraint.
+The fiscal impact measure shows how much federal, state, and local government taxes and spending added to or subtracted from the overall pace of economic growth.
+Between 2008 and 2011, fiscal impact was positive, indicating that government policy was stimulative; in recent years, it has been negative, indicating restraint.
 (For more detail on how this measure was constructed and how to interpret it, see our methodology.)

 Panel One: Jobs and Public Construction: State and local government hiring has picked up in recent years, following large declines between 2009 and 2012; in contrast, state and local construction spending remains low.
 Federal government employment—which accounts for only 10 percent of total government employment-- has begun to stabilize after falling last year.

-Monthly Change in State and Local Employment: Trends in state and local hiring are a good indicator of the overall contribution of the state and local sector to economic activity.
+Monthly Change in State and Local Employment: Monthly changes in the number of employees hired by state and local governments.

 Monthly Change in Federal Employment: Monthly changes in the number of employees hired by the federal government.

-State and Local Government Spending on Real Structures: State and local government total investment in structures (such as highways and schools) is beginning to stabilize after years of steep declines.
+State and Local Government Spending on Real Structures: State and local government total investment in structures (such as highways and schools), adjusted for inflation.

-Panel two: Taxes and Spending: Fiscal policy consists of taxes and spending decisions made at the state, local, and federal levels.
+Panel two: Taxes and Spending: State and local tax revenues have been rising at a moderate pace since 2012.
+Federal spending over the past twelve months is slightly higher than in the previous year.
 Click on each chart for more detail.

-State and Local Tax Receipts: This chart displays the year-over-year change in the amount of money that state and local governments collect in taxes.
+State and Local Tax Receipts: Year-over-year change in state and local governments’ tax collections.

-Federal Receipts and Outlays: This table breaks down the government’s revenues and spending by category over the last year.
-We compare the government tax receipts and spending over the last 12 months to the total amount spent over the previous 12 months.
+Federal Receipts and Outlays: Federal revenues and spending by category over the past 12 months.

-Panel three: The Longer Run: The federal government pays for its various spending programs (outlays) by raising revenue from taxes and borrowing from the public.
+Panel three: The Longer Run: The Congressional Budget Office (CBO) expects the federal budget situation to deteriorate a bit over the next decade, with spending exceeding revenues and increasing in federal debt burdens.
+Government spending on health care, which includes Medicare and Medicaid, is projected to be the fastest-growing component of the budget.
 Click on each chart for more detail.

-Revenues and Outlays: The Congressional Budget Office (CBO) expects spending to continue to exceed revenues over the next 10 years.
+Revenues and Outlays: Actual and projected federal revenues and outlays measured against the size of the economy.

-Federal Budget Deficit or Surplus: The federal budget surplus is the amount of money the federal government takes in (revenues) minus the amount of money it spends (outlays) in a given year.
-A positive number indicates that the government is running a surplus, and a negative number indicates a deficit.
+Federal Budget Deficit or Surplus: Actual and projected federal budget surplus.
+The federal budget surplus is the difference between what the federal government takes in (revenues) and what it spends (outlays) in a given year.
+A positive number is a surplus, and a negative number is a deficit.

-Debt Held by the Public: The Congressional Budget Office (CBO) expects the federal debt—the amount the federal government owes to its lenders—to rise over the coming decade, relative to the size of the economy.
+Debt Held by the Public: Actual and projected federal debt--the amount the federal government owes to its lenders--relative to the size of the economy.

-Federal Spending by Category: Government spending on health care, which includes Medicare and Medicaid, is the fastest-growing component of the budget.
+Federal Spending by Category: Actual and projected federal spending by category.